Spring batch job repository configuration for WebSphere and Oracle

 Configuration

-Proper solution is to configure lob-handler dependency of the Job Repository and inject the OracleLobHandler bean.
+The proper solution is to configure the LOB handler dependency of the Job Repository and inject an OracleLobHandler bean.

-The following snippet shows Job Repository configuration details
+The following snippet shows the Job Repository configuration details:

 <batch:job-repository id="jobRepository"